Meet the Guest Tutors

 Ian Pressland (cello)

-Ian Pressland studied cello with Elizabeth Braddock, Joseph Koos, Florence Hooton, Colin Walker and Donald Mcall.
+Ian studied cello with Elizabeth Braddock, Joseph Koos, Florence Hooton, Colin Walker and Donald Mcall.

 At Trinity College of Music London he won the Sonata, Louise Bande and Sir John Barbirolli prizes for cello.
 Following membership of the BBC Concert Orchestra he joined the Rasumovsky String Quartet, coached at and became Assistant Director of Pro Corda (The National Association for Young Chamber Music Players).